 To determine the right move for you, you may want to start by asking these four questions.

-Stock options are provided as part of a compensation package.
+Employee stock options are provided as part of a compensation package.
 But options are very different from typical cash compensation.

-Holding options means you have the right to purchase shares of company stock at a predetermined price (called the exercise price) sometime in the future.
+Holding employee stock options means you have the right to purchase shares of company stock at a predetermined price (called the exercise price) sometime in the future.
 That sometime in the future is known as the vesting date.

 As mentioned above, exercising your options might trigger some tax consequences.
 In addition to the regular income tax of which you may be aware, you might also need to pay the alternative minimum tax, or AMT.